AI Inference for Financial Services Belongs On-Premises

-Why the most important question in financial services AI infrastructure isn't which model you run.
+The most important question isn't which model you run.
 It's where.

 Jeff Springborn